dawn-cph/dja/_posts/2025-11-20-ecogal-dja-showcase.md

     `python -m pip install git+https://github.com/mjastro/ecogal.git`

 > Additional documentation will be released soon.
-A complete description of the ALMA data reduction and catalogue construction will appear in **Lee et al. (2025; submitted)**, and should be cited when using the ECOGAL data products.
+A complete description of the ALMA data reduction and catalogue construction is provided in [Lee et al. (2025)]( https://doi.org/10.48550/arXiv.2511.20751) [arXiv:2511.20751], and should be cited when using the ECOGAL data products.
 Users should also cite the appropriate survey references (including ALMA project IDs) when making use of the DJA data products.